magpantay/OnTheSide/iPhoneScreenResolution.md

  - Lightning cable (or 30-pin cable if your iDevice is *that* old)
  - Computer

-Note: This solution will also cause all data to be lost, but this is when even Solution 2 isn't able to be used.
+##### NOTE: This solution will also cause all data to be lost, but this is when even Solution 2 isn't able to be used.

 So, you've come to the point where you're, for whatever reason:
    - not able to get into your iPhone at all